Home

 Contact & Credits

-www.CathedralGrove.eu is an appeal to help protect the last refuges of primaeval forests on the Northwest Coast of North America, those rare and vanishing places of intact biodiversity that have hitherto escaped the tsunami of population expansion and resource extraction triggered by European colonialism.
+The website is an appeal to help protect the last primaeval forests on the Northwest Coast of North America, those rare and vanishing refuges with intact biodiversity that have hitherto escaped the tsunami of population expansion and resource exploitation triggered by European colonialism.

-The big trees of Cathedral Grove in British Columbia, Canada are given the spotlight in these representations of endangered ancient forest ecosystems.
-The Grove became an international flashpoint in 2001 and again in 2004 when its biological integrity was threatened by the government-planned construction of a parking lot.
+Cathedral Grove in British Columbia, Canada is given the spotlight in this visual narrative of the plight of big trees and endangered forest ecosystems.
+Cathedral Grove became an international flashpoint in 2001 and again in 2004 when its biological integrity was threatened by the government planned construction of a parking lot.